dfelinto/blender-manual/manual/addons/rigging/rigify/bone_positioning.rst

 .. warning::

-   While placing the lip bones you should keep the opposite bone chains merged in the middle.
-   Tearing the merge point apart may result in a misalignment of controls in the final rig.
+   While moving the face bones it is necessary to preserve merge points, i.e. whenever heads or tails of two or more bones overlap at the same point, they should still do so after repositioning.
+Tearing a merge point apart may result in multiple controls being created instead of one, or even generation errors.

 .. figure:: /images/addons_rigging_rigify_bone-positioning_face-stretcher-bones.png
    :align: center